Effective Date May 25, 2018

 We also conduct surveys that we use to evaluate content quality and relevance to our SU community.
 We do not track individuals but look at information in the aggregate only.
 Participation in surveys is voluntary.

-Personal Information Provided in Site or Solution Forums and Chat Rooms
+d.
+Personal Data Provided in Site or Solution Forums and Chat Rooms

 If you correspond with us by email, the postal service, or other form of communication, we may retain the correspondence and the information contained in it and use it to respond to your inquiry and to keep a record of the complaint, accommodation, or other request.